 ARTL allocates work to one of three work queues:

-- private work queue, issued to every ARTL user in the firm - these can only be accessed by the user and the PA
+- private work queue, issued to every ARTL user in the firm - available only to the user and the PA

-- shared work queue - accessible to nominated employees
+- shared work queue - available to nominated employees

 - practice work queues - available to all your ARTL users